Skip to main content

 {HOST}: Permission denied (publickey).

-If the key is in the correct format, it should follow the format below.
-If it does not match this format, verify whether the key is valid.
-If there are issues with the key file, you may need to generate a new key pair for recovery.
-For more information, refer to the Resolve lost key pair.
+▶️ Solution: Open the SSH key file and check its contents.
+If the key file is valid, it should follow the format below.
+If it does not, check if the key is correct.
+If the key file is problematic, you will need to generate a new key pair.
+For more information, refer to the instance key pair recovery guide.

 RSA ssh key format